 Land Isn't Wealth

-First of three posts sketching a civic system built on georgist economics.
+First of four posts sketching a civic system built on georgist economics.
 Part two: governance.
-Part three: resilience and transition.
+Part three: legitimacy and resilience.
+Part four: the transition.

-Henry George figured out the mechanism in the 1870s.
-Most economics still hasn’t caught up.
+The instinct that this is unfair is correct.
+A guy named Henry George figured out why in the 1870s, and most economics still hasn’t caught up.

-The policy move: tax the rental value of land.
+The policy move is simple: tax the rental value of land.
 Only land.
 Not buildings, not income, not sales, not anything you actually produce.
 Just what people will pay to be there, ignoring whatever’s built on it.
 Call it LVT.

 what this does to incentives